Becoming a Large Animal Veterinarian

-The usual routine for a large animal vet includes conducting health exams, giving vaccinations, drawing blood, prescribing medications, cleaning, and suturing wounds, taking ultrasounds, taking x-rays, and performing surgeries.
+These medical professionals conduct health exams, give vaccinations, draw blood, prescribe medications, clean and suture wounds, take ultrasounds and x-rays, and perform surgeries.
 Other duties may include monitoring the reproductive health of the breeding stock, performing artificial inseminations, assisting with problem births, and conducting pre-purchase exams.

 Outside of private practice, vets also find work as educators, pharmaceutical sales representatives, military veterinarians, government meat inspectors, and research scientists.

-The American Veterinary Medical Association is one of the most prominent veterinary organizations, representing over 80,000 practitioners.
+The American Veterinary Medical Association is one of the most prominent veterinary organizations, representing more than 80,000 practitioners.
 Other groups for large animal practitioners include the American Association of Bovine Practitioners (AABP) and the American Association of Small Ruminant Practitioners (AASRP).

 Veterinarians who are board certified in a particular specialty area (ophthalmology, oncology, surgery, etc) generally earn significantly higher salaries as a result of their advanced education and experience.

-According to data from the Bureau of Labor Statistics, the veterinary profession will expand at a rate of 9 percent over the decade from 2014 to 2024.
+According to data from the Bureau of Labor Statistics, the veterinary profession will expand at a rate of 9 percent through 2024.
 This is faster than the average for all positions considered in their salary survey data.

-Since most vets choose to go into small animal exclusive practice (nearly 45,000 currently employed in this type of work), there should be a continued need for large animal veterinarians in the marketplace, especially in rural areas.
+Since most vets choose to go into small animal exclusive practice, there should be a continued need for large animal veterinarians in the marketplace, especially in rural areas.